LittleDragoon/ml-drone-project/README.md

 <h2>Usage</h2>

 ⚠️ The main features of this application will not work on the vercel URL as it is only connected to the server `locally`.
-If you want to work on the whole project, as mentioned before, you also need the server repo which is here : (TODO insert)
+If you want to work on the whole project, as mentioned before, you also need the server repo which is here : [Back-end](https://github.com/romainm13/crazyflie_backend?tab=readme-ov-file)